 The Audit, Investment and Risk Committee (AIR Committee) has lead responsibility for monitoring the major risks across RCOT, assessing their likely impact, likelihood and the mitigations employed to manage such risks.
-The following reflects the key risks facing the organisation at this moment, all of which are under regular review at AIR Committee and Board of Trustee (Board) meetings.
+The following reflects the key risks facing the organisation at this moment, all of which are under regular review at AIR Committee and Council and Board of Trustee (Board) meetings.
+The following risks apply to the Group (BAOT and RCOT).

 Risk description Rating Measures/mitigations Income and financial sustainability Overall income (primarily from fees) does not increase in line with projections.
 We have invested in the repurposing of Phoenix House but were unable to fully occupy the space in line with projected timescales, leaving a shortfall in our budget.
-High Financial recovery plan to increase income and align spend approved by the Board - monitored monthly by the AIR Committee and the Board.
+High Financial recovery plan to increase income and align spend approved by the Board - monitored monthly by the AIR Committee and Board.
 Established four key priority programmes focused on delivering growth and maximising impact, including commercial and membership growth, professional leadership and digital transformation.
-Appointed new investment managers for our investment portfolio and agreed a new investment target return of CPI (Consumer Price Index) +3%.
+Appointed new investment managers for our investment portfolio and agreed a new investment target return of Consumer Price Index +3%.